wolfSSL/wolfBoot/docs/Targets.md

 ## NXP LS1028A

-The LS1028A is a AARCH64 armv8-a Cortex-A72 based processor.
+The LS1028A is a AARCH64 armv8-a Cortex-A72 processor.
 Support has been tested with the NXP LS1028ARDB.

 Example configurations for this target are provided in:
 * NXP LS1028A: [/config/examples/nxp-ls1028a.config](/config/examples/nxp-ls1028a.config).